Sidestepping the inversion of the weak-lensing covariance matrix with Approximate Bayesian Computation: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Christian Robert, Elena Sellentin, and Andy Taylor for useful discussions.
+The authors thank the anonymous referee for a thorough and careful review, which helped us to improve the manuscript.
+We would like to thank Christian Robert, Elena Sellentin, and Andy Taylor for useful discussions.
 EEOI was financially supported by CNRS as part of its MOMENTUM programme over the 2018 -- 2020 period.
 We gratefully acknowledge support from the CNRS/IN2P3 Computing Center (Lyon - France) for providing computing and data-processing resources needed for this work.
 This research made use of the software packages Astropy\footnote{\url{http://www.astropy.org}}, a community-developed core Python package for Astronomy \citep{astropy:2013, astropy:2018}, Pystan \citep{pystan}, Scipy \citep{scipy}, and Statsmodel \citep{seabold2010statsmodels}.

 \begin{appendix}